WoodySJR/Prog_Project/README.md

 __Part 4:__  LSTM classification and hyperparameter tuning.\
 __Part 5:__  BERT classification and hyperparameter tuning.\
 __Part 6:__  grid search results are visualized to find the optimal model.\
-__Part 7:__ re-train our best model on the whole training set, and evaluate it one test set.
+__Part 7:__ re-train our best model on the whole training set, and evaluate it on test set.

 Note: functions needed in neural network training and evaluation are all stored in __"utilities.py"__.

 ## 4. Environment

 To ensure replicability, our environment and package versions are listed below.
       Python 3.8.8;
       d2lzh 1.0.0;
       ipykernel 5.3.4;